Athulya2002/Task--Eleven/README.md

    - If curious, also provide a CSS-only solution to achieve the same hover effect.

 5. **Upload to GitHub:**
-   - Upload the `index.html` file to the `task-nine` repository in your GitHub repo.
+   - Upload the `index.html` file to the `Task--Eleven` repository in your GitHub repo.

 ## JavaScript Implementation